HARBBEY21166/0-Theorem/README.md

 ## 🎯 What's Next?

 - Customize the content in the component files to make it your own
-- Replace the Spline scene with your own 3D design
 - Update the color scheme in `tailwind.config.ts`
 - Deploy to Vercel with one click: [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new)